Best commuter bike helmets: The best helmets we've tested for urban riding

 Will my head get hot?

 Commuters are typically in less need of many ventilation ports than road riders.
-While the speeds they ride are typically lower than road cyclists, the effort level is also usually lower, meaning less heat is generated.
+While the speeds they ride are typically lower than those of road cyclists, the effort level is also usually lower, meaning less heat is generated.

 Urban riders should consider the built environment they are routing through.
-Concrete and asphalt radiate heat throughout the day, so if you are a dedicated urban commuter, in a heavily built-up area, those summer rides could become a touch hotter than expected.
+Concrete and asphalt radiate heat throughout the day, so if you are a dedicated urban commuter in a heavily built-up area, those summer rides could become a touch hotter than expected.
 If you live in a warmer area, then be sure to consider ventilation in your choice of helmet and maybe opt for a budget road bike helmet.

 Your needs will be different if you live in a colder climate or continue to commute during winter.
 If you are a committed poor-weather commuter, a helmet with more coverage and fewer ventilation ports, maybe adding one of the best cycling caps for winter riding, will keep you warmer.